 The NGINX Service Mesh deployment experience is the exact same as in other environments.
 Simply add the

 --environment openshift flag when deploying the mesh, and the CSI Driver and security context constraints will be set up for you.

 To avoid conflicting with normal OpenShift operations and operators running in other environments, it is recommended to configure NGINX Service to only inject Pods running in a designated project or set of projects:

 nginx-meshctl deploy ... --environment openshift --disable-auto-inject --enabled-namespaces="<your-project1>,<your-project2>"

 When removing NGINX Service Mesh, the CSI Driver should be running until all injected Pods are either re-rolled to remove the sidecar proxy, or terminated.
 This is because the CSI Driver must unmount and service any injected Pods when they are terminated.

-NGINX Service mesh makes it easy by detecting the existence of any injected Pods still running.
-If there are none, the entirety of the mesh is removed.
-If injected Pods are detected, however, some components are left around after the rest of the mesh is removed in order to service them.
+NGINX Service Mesh makes it easy by detecting whether any of the injected Pods are still running.
+If no injected Pods are found, the whole mesh is cleanly removed.
+If it does find any remaining injected Pods, some components are left after the rest of the mesh is removed in order to service them.
 A Job called